westmany/avestruz/README.md

-[Atenção] Até a data: Mon May 23 23:57:10 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Tue May 24 01:48:54 UTC 2022, nenhum avestruz dominou o mundo!